 I am a big fan of this movie.
 Love this movie in every way.
 Cool songs, script, and Radhe Bhaiya is just awesome.

 A love story set with lovers from across the border.
 Gadar: Ek Prem Katha, was one other such film that is along similar lines.

-Strong performance by the lead star Imran Hashmi.
-As with all his movies the music is especially notable.
+A Strong performance by the lead star Imran Hashmi.
+As with all his movies, the music is especially notable.
 Set in the backdrop of a crime thriller is a gentle love story.